falkowich/100-days-of-code/log.md

 **Today's Progress**

 POST serialized pydantic json to mockoon api.
-Tried out loguru for the fist time.
+Tried out [loguru](https://github.com/Delgan/loguru) for the fist time.
 Really easy to get running and it seems to have sane dafaults

 **Thoughts**

 Finally FRIDAY!
-After playing some Minecraft with daughter[1], the weekend ended with a fine whiskey and few hours of code
+After playing Minecraft with daughter[1], the weekend ended with a fine whiskey and few hours of code